Azure/Industrial-IoT/docs/howto-deploy-microservices.md

-# Deploying Azure Industrial IoT services and dependencies
+# Deploying Azure Industrial IoT Microservices and dependencies

-This article explains how to deploy the Industrial IoT Services in Azure.
+This article explains how to deploy the Azure Industrial IoT Microservices in Azure.

 ## Prerequisites

 > [!NOTE]
-> Note: Due the dependency on the AzureRM module, deployment currently is only supported on Windows.
+> Note: Due to the dependency on the AzureRM module, deployment currently is only supported on Windows.
 We will add support for Linux soon.

 1. Make sure you have PowerShell and [Azure PowerShell](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-1.1.0) extensions installed.
 If not, first install PowerShell, then open PowerShell as Administrator and run